steve981cr/mern-with-react-hooks/README.md

 - Click on an entry to view, edit or delete the contact
 - `Add new entry` for adding new contacts

+## Testing

+Basic testing for frontend is included.
+Can be launched with `npm test` command in `client` directory.

 ### Resources

 I have used https://github.com/steve981cr/mern-with-react-hooks as a boilerplate.
 It provided a good, clean base code to begin with.